TeamShiksha/logoexecutive/docs/DEVELOPMENT.md

 - Select `firestore emulator.
 - Link your project you setup on firebase.

+**Using emulator in project**
+- To use emulator in project a flag named `EMULATED_FIRESTORE` needs to be set in the respective environment file that you're using.
+You can set the value of flag to `1`.

 ## All set!
 Now you should be able to run the project!
 Happy Coding :)